-After lunch in the Melbourne area, we headed North for Tomoka State Forest.
+After lunch in the Melbourne area, we headed North for Tomoka State Park.
 You can read all about that and the state of the Great Chief Tomokie by clicking here.

 June 13, Stu’s birthday, found us camping just outside of Savannah in the Red Gate Farm RV Campground, just a few miles from downtown Savannah.
 Click here to share a nice day with us.

-June 14, found us at the Lazy Acres Campground near Fayetteville, NC.
+June 14, We traveled to the Lazy Acres Campground near Fayetteville, NC.
 While we were in Fayetteville, we stopped to visit the Airborne and Special Operations Museum.
 Click here to enjoy the sights of airborne warfare with us.

 June 16 we entered the Washington.
 DC area by crossing the state line into Virginia.

-We continued North directly thru DC via the best looking approach.
+We continued North directly through DC via the best looking approach.